Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 There are literally tens of thousands of bikes at over 1,800 stations around the city and you can rent one from any station and drop it off at any other station.
 This seems like a great idea to me and Paris has actually become a very bike friendly city with dedicated bike lanes and some bike only areas.

-To utilize the Velib’ all you have to do is to buy a 1-day ticket (1.70 euro) or a 7-day ticket (8 euro).
-To entice people to hop on the bikes the first 30 minutes of use for each trip are always free.
-If your journey is under 30 minutes all it will cost you is the 1.70 euro.
-If your journey requires more time the first additional half-hour rate is 1 euro.
-Need another additional half-hour and it will cost you two euro.
-A third additional half-hour runs 4 euro.
-As you can see the system is not designed to take the bike and keep it for the entire day.
+To utilize the Velib’ all you have to do is to buy a single ride ticket (3 euro) or a 24-hour pass (5 euro for classic - 10 euro for electric).
+If your single ride journey requires more than 45 minutes the first additional half-hour rate is 1 euro for a classic bike and 2 euro for an electric bike.
 The system encourages users to take the bike to their destination and return it to a bike station.
-If you need it again, say after touring a museum, you simply rent another one for your return journey.
+If you need it again, say after touring a museum, you simply rent another one for your return journey or opt for the 24-hour pass.
 It’s actually a very well designed system.

 So let’s recap.
-If you want to spend a day biking around Paris simply purchase a 1-day Velib’ ticket for 1.70 euro at any of the over 1,800 Velib’ stations.
-Your ticket gives you access to the Velib’ bikes all over Paris and your first 30 minutes of each trip is at no additional cost.
-For each additional half hour of use there is a use fee ranging from one euro and up.
+If you want to spend a day biking around Paris simply purchase a 1-day Velib’ ticket for 5 to 10 euro at any of the over 1,800 Velib’ stations.
+Your ticket gives you access to the Velib’ bikes all over Paris.
 When you arrive at your destination simply re-dock the bike and obtain your “bike return certificate” and print your receipt.
 Bikes are available 24 hours a day, every day of the year.
 You can take a bike and return it as often as you require during the day with your 1-day ticket.
-To minimize the cost plan your day with fairly short trips between destinations and you will not incur any use fees.

 The idea of taking a city public transportation bus may not appeal to many tourists, but in Paris it can be a scenic and pleasant way to get around the city.
 There are about 60 RATP city bus lines operating throughout Paris that can get you just about any place to want to go and certainly anywhere the metro can get you.